Airman contributes to BTF-Europe

-U.S. Air Force Senior Airman Rasheed Satchell, a fuel systems journeyman, assigned to the 2nd Maintenance Squadron, Barksdale Air Force Base, Louisiana, removes fuel from a B-52H Stratofortress in support of Bomber Task Force Europe, out of Morón Air Base, Spain June 4, 2021.
-Forward locations enable collective defense capabilities.
-U.S. European Command lives, trains,and fights with the allies and partners from bases in Europe that are critical for more timely and coordinated response when needed.
+U.S. Air Force Senior Airman Rasheed Satchell, a fuel systems journeyman, assigned to the 2nd Maintenance Squadron, Barksdale Air Force Base, Louisiana, looks over a checklist in order to remove fuel from a B-52H Stratofortress in support of Bomber Task Force Europe, out of Morón Air Base, Spain June 4, 2021.
+Presence is the most visible symbol of assurance and commitment to allies and provides deterrence against potential adversaries.
 (U.S. Air Force photo by Senior Airman Daniel Hernandez)

 |Date Taken: